OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 Approval Modes

-You can switch modes during a session using the /mode slash command.
+Approval modes control how much Codex can do without asking for confirmation.
+You can switch modes during a session using the /permissions command.

 Choosing Models

-By default, Codex uses GPT-5-Codex for the best balance of capability and speed.
-You can specify different models:
+By default, Codex uses gpt-5.3-codex for the best balance of capability and speed.
+You can switch models at any time:

 codex